Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 - Walmart Marketplace: third-party sellers; check return policy before clicking buy

 Skip Wish, AliExpress, and any seller with under 100 reviews.
-We saw two listings on Amazon last month claiming “RTX 3060 prebuilt for $499” that turned out to be RTX 3050 4GB systems after delivery.
+Listings claiming “RTX 3060 prebuilt for $499” routinely turn out to be RTX 3050 4GB systems once they ship, so verify the exact GPU model before buying.

 Our silent gaming mouse and silent gaming keyboard guides cover the peripherals that round out the build.